 The University of Tokyo, DLX Design LabImage taken as part of an ongoing ethnographic exploration of design research and practice in action.

 We see this event as a starting point in establishing an ongoing community of practice.
 We will document the practice occurring at the symposium and the conversations that take place alongside it.
-Developing a shared resource and collective output that includes the manifestos and artefacts we construct.
+Developing a shared resource and collective output.
 We will share this through writing and images of practice.
 Disseminating these online, in printed materials, and through academic publication.
 Our intention is to include everyone as co-authors with the option to opt in and opt out as you wish.
 We invite the conversation to become ongoing and intend to capture the conversation that emerges here in future conference workshops and a possible edited volume in the future.

 University of Technology Sydney, Material Ecologies Design LabImage taken as part of an ongoing ethnographic exploration of design research and practice in action